 Our review is designed to help you maximize your score on the Public Health and Preventative Medicine Exam.
-StatPearls questions and articles are linked directly to American Board of Preventative Medicine® and AOA Board of Preventive Medicine® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Preventative Medicine® and AOA Board of Preventive Medicine® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Public Health and Preventative Medicine Exam.

 Achieve top scores

 The StatPearls public and preventative medicine prep questions, public and preventative medicine review questions, and public and preventative medicine test questions will help you achieve a top score on the ABPM® Public Health Preventative Medicine Examination.
 431 authors and 7 editors have contributed to the development of the Public Health and Preventative Medicine Exam content, which is continuously refined and updated to improve your learning experience.